nadgeris/terraform-ecs-module/README.md

 load balancer.

 An IAM role and policy for the container instances allowing:
-ECS interactions.
+ECS interactions,
-ECR image pulls.
+ECR image pulls,
 S3 object fetches.

 Stores the state file in S3 Location.